diegolamonica/XTemplate/readme.md

 ## ChangeLog

+### 2015-05-26: V 1.4.1
+- Corrected some typos in documentation
+- Bugfix: in the `{=evaluation}` parsing, if the evaluated key is null then it was considered wrongly as undefined.

 ### 2015-05-25: V 1.4
 - Minor improvements in the `{=expression}` evaluation placeholder
 - Now subpattern arguments accepts the use of `+` (see documentation)